RajhaFajardo/Checklists/README.md

 *Chapter 15: Saving & Loading -> Data persistence; Determine where in the file system you can place the file that will store the to-do list items; Save checklist items and load the to-do items from the saved file when the app starts up again after termination.

+*Chapter 16: Lists -> Add a new view controller to show all the lists of to-do items; Complete the user interface for the All Lists screen; Display the to-do items for a selected list from the All Lists screen and add a view controller to add/edit checklists.